Our Presenters @ AcaciaRadio.com

-I have always been into Rock 'n' Roll since I found my Mum & Dad’s record collection in my early youth.
+I have always loved Rock 'n' Roll music since I found my Mum & Dad’s record collection in my early youth.
 I used to play their records on a large radiogram which was the size of a side board in the living room and this soon got me into collecting vinyl records spending many hours in record shops in Mansfield & Nottingham.

-You might say "so why a Mods & Rockers show?" well I feel that all music came from the raw Blues & Rockabilly sounds of the deep south of America.
-There is a fine line between Rock 'n' Roll and the music that the Mods listened to and in our show we aim to play the extremities of both cultures as well as the tracks that cross that fine line, hopefully without the agro of the early 60's.
+You might say "so why a Mods & Rockers show?" well I feel that all music came from the raw Blues & Hillbilly sounds in the deep south of America.
+There is a fine line between Rock 'n' Roll and the music that the Mods listened to and in our show we aim to play the extremities of both cultures as well as the tracks that cross that fine line.

 Please tune in every Saturday 10:00am – 2:00pm for